-Jace crawls under the divider, drops his jeans, stands on my outstretched knees and sticks his dick in my open mouth.
+Jace crawls under the divider, drops his jeans, stands on my outstretched knees and sticks his dick into my open mouth.
 Bending his knees so he can easily thrust all the way down my throat, I start choking.

 Flo mumbled, “Don’t blow too soon.
 I want to enjoy this for a while.”

-All I could do was mumble “yeah.”
+All I can do was mumble “yeah.”

 Jace reaches down and started fingering her labia.